scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Breakfast sandwich for breakfast after a fun workout involving a ton of planks, then for lunch Soylent, and for dinner panera.
-I was out buying envelopes so I figured I'd grab some broccoli cheddar soup
+I was out buying envelopes so I figured I'd grab some broccoli cheddar soup.

+### Day 454

+Soylent for lunch today, then ordered ribs and chicken for dinner because I want the protein and I'm sore from all those planks

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/